 Why not start a tradition of a Google Hangout (or any conference) with any loved ones who can't be present at the big family dinner?
 Coordinate your mealtimes if possible, say grace together, share thankfulness, etc. We have so many options today to create a sense of togetherness! - Alannah

 What are your Thanksgiving day traditions?
 What traditions have you kept from your own upbringing?
-What traditions have you started?
+What are your new traditions?